guineawheek/wpihal-rs/README.md

 * Vendor drivers
 * Other pieces of native code run in FRC contexts that would benefit from not having to compile under 3 different C++ compilers of varying versions

-This library does _not_ wrap ChipObject/HMB or FRCNetComm directly; if you want that you'll need to do that yourself.
+This library does _not_ wrap higher-level layers directly; if you want that you'll need to do that yourself.

 ## Overall goals